drobilc/MatchMaker/love_maker_2000/README.md

 ## Robustifier
 Subscribes to `/face_detections_raw` and checks if any neighbouring cells already have a detection logged.
 When a new face is detected, we wait for some more similar detections before deciding that this is not a false positive.
 After a true positive is confirmed, Robustifier sends the coordinates to which robot should move (not where the face is) to `/face_detections`.

-## Run all
-To run gazebo, rviz and love maker, we can only run one command: `roslaunch love_maker all.launch`.